 - Visit the Office of International Programs to learn about study abroad programs.

 - Plan the focus of your curriculum and choose a major.

 - Check course requirements for the schools you may be interested in attending, and fine tune your long-range plan to accommodate them if necessary.

 - Get exposure and experience in your field of interest by volunteer work, community service, research, leadership positions during the semester, semester breaks or in the summer.

 - Talk to various health professionals about their careers and their own career decisions.
-Consider whether you may be interested in an MD/PhD program.

 - Visit the AMA's Virtual Mentor, an interactive website that seeks to sharpen knowledge and to encourage consideration of ethical dilemmas in medicine and other professions.